The largest city in northern

 If you live in the north of England or Scotland then our

-may be easier, you can drive to Lille in approximately 3 hours from our IJmuiden port.
+may be easier.
+You can drive from Amsterdam to Lille in approximately 3 hours from our IJmuiden port.

 What to see in Lille